 Requesting the certificate

 After your request is reviewed and approved, you will receive an e-mail with a link to your electronic certificate, which you may print.
-Also, certificates will be printed on parchment paper that are suitable for framing, and are mailed out at the end of the fall, spring, and summer terms.
+Also, certificates, printed on parchment paper and suitable for framing, are mailed out at the end of the fall, spring, and summer terms.

 The certificate will state: